 Vendors, operators or other bodies can propose new security requirements for addition to 3GPP SCASs if a new threat or vulnerability has been identified.
 This gives SA3 the flexibility to continuously review and improve their SCASs .

-6 Vendor and third-party laboratory accreditation
+6 Vendor development and product lifecycle processes and test laboratory accreditation

-Editor's Note: clause 6 needs to be reviewed by GSMA SECAG.

 6.1 Overview

 NOTE: The final choices and rules for the accreditation and monitoring rules are under the responsibility of the SECAM Accreditation Body.
 The SECAM Accreditation Body is provided by GSMA.
-This clause outlines expectations about what is in scope of the Accreditation Body.
+This clause outlines what is in scope of the SECAM Accreditation Body.

-The SECAM Accreditation Body describes the rules for accreditation and monitoring of development and
+The SECAM Accreditation Body describes the rules and processes for accreditation and monitoring of:

+vendor development and product lifecycle processes and

-test laboratories, whether they are vendors or third-party laboratories.
-A formalized dispute resolution process for accreditation and monitoring is likely to be required as the denial or delay of accreditation may have far-reaching consequences.
+test laboratories, whether they are vendor-owned or third-party test laboratories.

-In order to be allowed to conduct the evaluation in the scope of the SECAM scheme, the vendors or third-party laboratories demonstrate they have the skills, working practices and resources to participate in the process.
-This can be achieved e.g. by a combination:
+In order to be allowed conduct the evaluation in the scope of the SECAM scheme, the vendors or third-party test laboratories demonstrate they have the skills, working practices and resources to participate in the process.
+This is achieved by an "audit and accreditation" to evaluate and demonstrate that the test laboratories have the necessary competence, expertise, equipment, methodologies, and processes. to conduct an evaluation for conformance to 3GPP SCAS requirements.

-- an evaluation of general methodology skills (applicable to vendors test laboratories or third-party test laboratories only);

-- an "audit and accreditation" by the SECAM Accreditation Body to demonstrate that the Evaluators have the necessary skills.
-It would be up to the SECAM Accreditation Body to indicate how the evaluator can demonstrate their competency in conducting an evaluation for conformance to 3GPP SCAS requirements.

-All vendors (with or without a testing laboratory) will be subject to:
+All vendors (with or without a test laboratory) will be subject to:

 - a quality qualification;